-C++17 is the informal name for the next revision of the ISO/IEC standard for the C++ programming language.
-It's Draft International Standard can be found here, and the final standard is expected to be published by the end of 2017.
+C++17 is the most recent revision of the ISO/IEC standard for the C++ programming language, published in December 2017.

-The previous C++ versions show very limited parallel processing capabilities when using mutli/many core architectures.
-This situation will change with the C++17, in which the parallelised version of Standard Template Library is included.
+The previous C++ versions show very limited parallel processing capabilities when using multi/many core architectures.
+This situation changes with the C++17, in which the parallelised version of Standard Template Library is included.
 The STL is a software library for C++ programming which has 4 components: Algorithms, Containers, Functors and Iterators.
 "Parallel STL advances the evolution of C++, adding vectorization and parallelization capabilities without resorting to nonstandard or proprietary extensions, and leading to code modernization and the development of new applications on modern architectures."[2]